tuxedogold/git-cli-training/README.md

 `git push --set-upstream origin 123-very-descriptive-branchname`

-Okay, at this point we are ready to make a pull-request on the server. in github/gitlabs you will see a url, you can simply click that url and fill out your info

-However, in azure devops you will have to browse on your own or use other utilities to do so.
+Okay, at this point we are ready to make a pull-request on the server. in github/gitlabs you will see a url, you can simply click that url and fill out your info.
+However, in azure devops you will have to browse on your own or use other utilities to do so :-)

+Okay, now lets say someone has pushed more code to origin master..
+Merge those changes into your branch with the pull command.
+You could simulate this by changing to master and commiting, then pushing changes

+`git pull origin master`

+Now you have the changes, check the log.
+This will bring in new changs on top of your commits

+If everything looks good, go ahead and push your branch back to the cloud `git push`

 Once your pull request is complete, delete your branch locally by first switching back to master and then running the branch command with -d

-`
-git checkout master
+`git checkout master`

-git branch -d localBranchName
+`git branch -d localBranchName`
-`